You are currently viewing Traffic Fatalities in Kentucky

 While there may be life insurance proceeds and possibly social security benefits available, if the deceased was the primary bread-winner in the family, the financial situation may still be significantly impacted.

 Jeff describes a situation in which the stay-at-home parent was faced with the possibility of having to find a job, rather than raising the minor children full time.
-Now they could have been faced with child care expense, the possibility of having to sell the home and many other difficult decisions resulting from someone else’s negligence.
+Now they could be faced with child care expenses, the possibility of having to sell the home and many other difficult decisions resulting from someone else’s negligence.
 This is why the attorney hired to handle the wrongful death case carries an immense responsibility.

 Jeff may hire a vocational expert and an economist to explain the impact of the loss of the deceased spouse’s earnings capacity not just at the time of death, but on through what would have been the remainder of his/her career.